21ST CENTURY TAI CHI

 So what organisations can reflect ideals of flexibility, simplicity and plurality?
 Are there any organisational forms that foster the dust-free path, where not only is the exploitation of man by man opposed, but the dominion of man over man too?

 Well, certainly there are seeds to be found in the collective ideals within the voluntary simplicity movement, there are interesting ideas in the downsizing movement, the occupation movement and of course - now hold on to your incense sticks here - the Anarchist movement.
-And before you call out the counter-terrorist police and issue them with my phone number, first look up something of anarchist history and the writers that have expressed parallel ideals, such as Henry David Thoreau who wrote that government is best which governs not at all.
+And before you call out the counter-terrorist police and issue them with my phone number, first look up something of anarchist history.
+Or, explore the history in a subtle and entertaining way here.

 Anarchism has a rather fascinating and extremely rich, creative history with pragmatic well organised proposals for a possible future.
-And this is not just an academic discussion - look at the Spanish experiment in 1936, recorded by George Orwell and later espoused eloquently by Noam Chomsky in which a new society came about that offered free non-politicised education, free health care, transport, homes, work for all etc etc. An example, unfortunately crushed by an international opposition.
-(See links below for references to these books, as well as novels and a version of the Tao Te Ching by Ursula Le Guin.)
+And this is not just an academic discussion - look at the Spanish experiment in 1936, recorded by George Orwell and later espoused eloquently by Noam Chomsky Or check out the Tao Te Ching version by Ursula Le Guin.)

 4 Books on Taoism and Anarchism

 So, to my point.
 Well, society has always been evolved through challenges to old ways.
 History has been forged by people who learnt from it, but were not chained to it.
 Have you read the surreal and Time travelling account of the history of the martial arts?
 We just forget it in our rush to revere the past masters, methods and rituals.
-Don't get me wrong, Taoism is great for bite-sized quotes, cloud watching commentaries and observations on nature, but lets not forget it also has an organisational side that leans - in my humble opinion - towards a 'libertarian' (UK not USA meaning of the word) localised form of representative politics that the world is in short supply of, Right Now.
+Don't get me wrong, Taoism is great for bite-sized quotes, cloud watching commentaries and observations on nature, but lets not forget it also has an organisational side that, unless balanced, leans in these market-driven times to an individualistic and less cooperative politics.

 So what do you think?
 Are these writers wildly wrong?
 Have they misunderstood the Tao Te Ching and the role of past masters?
 Are we liberated from or chained to past ideals?
 Whatever you decide, take a look at the video and book links below.
 Leave a comment here, on twitter or FB and I'll get back to you.
-Oh, and yes I Know that Anarchists don't believe in voting, but times necessitate, and all that.
+Oh, and yes I Know that traditionally Anarchists don't believe in voting, but thats not necessarily true.
+Times necessitate, and all that.